NEOZEO64/hivecom/README.md

 <img src="./img/Final scale.jpg">

-(I am a little bit worried that the second weight cell bends too much, especially over time it could be a real problem!)
+(I am a little bit worried that the weight cell number 2 bends too much, especially over time it could be a real problem!)

 **6. LoRa-Interfacing & developing analysis scripts (Echo, Bluetooth to LoRa terminal)**

 Fun part, as you discover functions and unpack a box of new features!
 I love this

+To play around and try out all the features, I one script that echoes all the incoming LoRa messages.
+And I wrote another script that enables you to talk LoRa with your phone via a bluetooth connection to the ESP32 (The bluetooth terminal).

 **7. LoRa range limit test at spreading factor 12**

 So to get some experience, I put on an echo service on one ESP32 LoRa device.
 This waits for any package to receive and then sends it back immediately!
 On the other ESP32, I put on a bluetooth terminal.
 This way, I could connect my phone to the ESP32, send/receive messages to it in a serial way.
 The ESP32 then forwards the messages over LoRa and sends me the incoming messages over LoRa.
 I did this in the weekend with my family at our holiday house in the German heath.
 Equipped with my phone and the ESP32 Bluetooth/LoRa Terminal, I drove around in a spirally way around the house to test the range of the LoRa technology!
-It actually was a lot of fun and a weird, but somehow cool feeling to walk around with a weird little hacker device with a power bank and antenna lol.
+It actually was a lot of fun and it was weird, but somehow cool feeling to walk around with a weird little hacker device with a power bank and antenna lol

-The maximum range was something around 1.5km with a lot of  trees in between.
+The maximum range was something around 1.5km with a lot of  trees in between (SF12 configuration).
 The lowest range was 700m behind a church.

 I also got some experiences working with LoRaWAN spreading factor 12 too in an university project.
 The signals are very sensitive to weather (rain) and building walls.